Last updated on

 Step 4: Install git

 Git is a version control system.
-You will learn more about it next week in the software engineering lecture.
-For now, you just need to install it.
+You will learn more about it in the first software-engineering lecture.
+For now, you just need to install and configure it.

 On Ubuntu and Debian